-By contrast, the widening balance of payments deficit witnessed during 2020 and 2021 reflected a rapid and radical deterioration of economic fundamentals due to the adverse effects of the COVID-19 pandemic and the related negative economic fallout.
-The sharp drop in foreign export earnings led to extensive utilization of available foreign reserves, which shrank precipitously, reflecting the economic headwinds and further depreciation of the national currency.
+Unexpectedly, the year 2021 witnessed a surplus in the overall balance, as a large deficit was expected as a result of rapid and radical deterioration of economic fundamentals due to the adverse effects of the COVID-19 pandemic and the related negative economic fallout.
 The strong correlations of fiscal revenues and current accounts with oil prices increased the sensitivity of fiscal and external balances to fluctuating oil prices.
 Despite the recent increase in oil revenues, the twin deficits (fiscal and external) will continue to be the most critical challenge to macroeconomic stability in Yemen in 2022 and onwards.